|Hixon, Mark||Oregon State University (OSU)||Lead Principal Investigator|

 - Modified parameter names to conform with BCO-DMO naming conventions.

-- Added lat and lon from the metadata provided.
+- Added lat and lon for each site from the metadata provided.

 Tropical Marine Lab at Lee Stocking Island